Classification and statistics of cut and project sets: The Rogers inequality on moments

-Moreover, since $F$ acts transitively on nonzero vectors in $\Vphys$, and $\tau$ is $F$-invariant, we actually have equality and $\tau$ is a multiple of Lebesgue measure on the annihilator subspace $L'$.
-Furthermore, $L'$ is a proper subspace of $\R^{2p}$ if and only if $p>R$. \ignore{ Now suppose $r'=2$, and hence $d=p=r=2$.
+Moreover, since $F$ acts transitively on nonzero vectors in $\Vphys$, and $\tau$ is $F$-invariant, we actually have equality and $\tau$ is a multiple of Lebesgue measure on the annihilator subspace $L'$, and $L'$ is a proper subspace of $\R^{2p}$, unless $p=1$. \ignore{ Now suppose $r'=2$, and hence $d=p=r=2$.
 We will show that in this case $\tau$ is invariant under translations by all elements of $\R^{dp} \cong M_2(\R) \cong \R^4$, and hence is equal to a multiple of Lebesgue measure on $\R^{dp}$.
 To this end, by \equ{eq: the measures satisfy}, it suffices to show that $\bar \tau$ is invariant under translations by elements of $\R^4$; more precisely, that for any $w_1, w_2 \in \Vphys$, $\bar \tau$ is invariant under the map

 the group of mappings of $M_4(\R)$ which preserves $\tau$ acts transitively on $M_4(\R)$, thus an invariant measure is unique up to scaling.
 Recall from \equ{eq: the measures satisfy} that $\tau$ is obtained by restricting the $H$-algebraic measures $\bar \tau$ to ${}^p\pi^{-1}_{\mathrm{int}}(W)$ and projecting via ${}^p\piphys$.
 Let $h \in H$ so that $h ({\LL}_1)$ satisfies {\bf (D), (I)}, and furthermore, that $v'_i \df \piphys(hx_i), \ i=1,2$ are linearly independent.
 The discussion in case $r'=1$ shows that these properties hold for a.e.\,$h$.
-Let $v_i = \pi^{\sigma_1}(hx_i)$.
+Let $v_i = {}^{\sigma_1}\pi(hx_i)$.
 We cannot have $v_1, v_2 \in \Vphys$ because this would imply that the projection of $\underline \LL$ to $V^1_{\mathrm{int}}$ is discrete, contradicting {\bf (D)}.
 So by renumbering we may assume that $\piint(v_1) \neq 0.$

 Let $\alpha$ be a linear functional on $V^1_{\mathrm{int}}$ such that $\alpha(\piint(v_1)) \neq 0$, and for $w \in \Vphys \sm \{0\}$, define a linear transformation

 Since $\Vphys$ is symplectic and $V^1_{\mathrm{int}} = \Vphys^{\perp}$, it is easy to check that $h$ is a transvection preserving the symplectic form $\omega$.
 That is, $h \in H^1.$ Therefore $h$ preserves $\bar \tau$, and does not affect the image of $x_1, x_2$ under $\piint$.
 Formula \equ{eq: the measures satisfy} and the definition of $h$ show that $\tau$ is invariant under the affine map which is the affine extension of